May 3, 2016:

 The technology is today used in a broad range of commercial and military applications like thermography (temperature measurement), night vision, surveillance, firefighting, search and rescue, and home energy audits.

 ULIS, a leading provider of infrared imaging sensors, uses amorphous silicon microbolometer technology (aSi).
-Amorphous silicon offers three major advantages:
+Amorphous silicon offers four major advantages:

 Sharp images of moving objects